zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

 ## Task 6: The Advantage of Apex and SQL Knowledge

-1. Use the web browser tab where Oracle Application Express (Apex) is open.
+1. Use the web browser tab where Oracle Application Express (Apex) is open, or open Apex from AJDEV using the browser on your laptop.
 Click SQL Workshop > **SQL Commands**.
 Run this SQL query:

     ````
     <copy>